-Or Why you should care about root weevils, and what to do about them once you do
+Why you should care about root weevils, and what to do about them once you do.

 So how do you know if you have a root weevil problem?
 Here is what I recommend:

 Don’t bring them into your garden………Here is a timely tip, be very picky about buying plants on discount, or at fundraisers!
 Look for notching on the leaves, and don’t buy any plant that has notching, or is near plants with notching.
-Root weevil can walk over to the plants near by and lay eggs so even if there is no notching on a plant there are probably eggs in the potting soil that will hatch in your garden.
+Root weevil can walk over to the plants near by and lay eggs so even if there is no notching on a plant there are probably eggs in the potting soil.
 You don’t want to introduce them into your garden.
 (I’m not saying they came from your freshly purchased potting soil….root weevil just walk from one plant to another and lay their eggs.)

-The easy answer is, in the long term, the harsher one.
-The chemical products out there are either harmful to you or harmful to the bees which we need to keep our gardens productive and beautiful.
+The chemical products out there are harmful to you and the bees which we need in order to have food.
 Using chemicals to get rid of root weevils is definitively not the way to go.

 I purchase living nemotodes that are specifically listed for root weevil.
 Properly applied, they will swim through your soil, enter the body of the root weevil larvae, and lay their eggs.
 The nemotode hatchlings will eat the larvae.
 Initially you will do this in both September /early October and the following May which are the ideal nemotode vs. larvae times!

 The good news is that it is really easy to do…ok it’s tedious but your shade garden can look so bad if root weevils become numerous.